 Skip to main content

-All API requests require authentication using an API key.
+Protected API requests require authentication using an API key.
+The health and model-catalog endpoints are public; synthesis, voice, and dictionary endpoints authenticate the caller.
 This page explains how to obtain and use your API key.

 Getting Your API Key